Aditya1722/Presto-single-pulse-search-explaination-/README.md

     return info0, DMs, candlist, num_v_DMstr
 ```

-In this code block we are trying to read single pulse file(main objective )
+* In this code block we are trying to read single pulse file(main objective )
 245 and 246 , 249 , 255 ,

-load all the info in cands (here doubt diff between cand and cand )
+* Load all the info in cands (here doubt diff between cand and cand )

-some condition and if that satisfies will store it as a candidate
+* some condition and if that satisfies will store it as a candidate
 `candiate` class is used to store that value in a candidate list ?

 ```
  # Loop over the input files